groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/_index.en.md

       # feature loop
       - icon: "fas fa-bolt"
-        content: "Apply Watermark to all Images in a Particular Section, Page, Slide, or Document‎"
+        content: "Apply Watermark to all Images in a Particular Section, Page, Slide, or Document"

       # feature loop
       - icon: "fas fa-file-powerpoint"